ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 Neither step promised a heroic benchmark.
 Both were prerequisites for trusting the next one.

-### Delete the lifecycle this runtime does not serve
+### Remove Incremental Parsing from the Target Runtime

 At first, “rewrite Tree-sitter” implied preserving every feature.
 Then the target workload forced a better question: preserving it for whom?